Charles Bediako makes immediate impact for No. 17 Alabama in his return to college basketball

 TUSCALOOSA, Ala.
-(AP) — Charles Bediako made an immediate impact for No. 17 Alabama in his first college action in nearly three years Saturday night against Tennessee.
+(AP) — Alabama's Charles Bediako had four dunks, two steals and two blocks in his first college action in nearly three years Saturday night against Tennessee.

+Playing two days after a Tuscaloosa judge temporarily reinstated his college eligibility and blocked the NCAA from retaliating for his return, the 7-footer finished with 13 points and three rebounds in 25 minutes in a 79-73 loss to the Volunteers.

-The 7-footer had eight points — six on dunks — a rebound, a steal and a block in 11 minutes in the first half.
-He checked into the game amid a rousing ovation with 16:11 to play and helped the Crimson Tide score 26 points in the paint while building a 39-36 lead at the break.
+Bediako checked into the game amid a rousing ovation with 16:11 to play in the first half and helped the 17th-ranked Crimson Tide score 26 points in the paint while building a 39-36 lead at the break.
 He scored on an inbounds pick-and-roll play, two alley-oop passes and a layup.
 His emphatic block ignited a fast break that led to a dunk.

-The 23-year-old center played two days after a Tuscaloosa judge temporarily reinstated his college eligibility and blocked the NCAA from retaliating for his return.
+The 23-year-old center was quieter in the second half, but he added an inside presence that Alabama had been missing all season.

 Bediako entered the NBA draft in 2023, but he was not selected.
 He has signed several NBA developmental contracts since, including playing for the Motor City Cruise in the NBA’s G League as recently as last week.